astrovm/amyos/README.md

 # Amy OS

-A custom Universal Blue image, designed for gaming, development and daily use.
+A custom Universal Blue image designed for gaming, development and daily use.

 ## Base System